 The Difference Between Cannabinoids and Terpenes

 Most cannabis consumers are well versed in cannabinoids.
 The cannabinoids THC and CBD have been mainstream buzzwords for a while.
-However, there’s a new buzzword taking off in the cannabis industry these days.
-And that word is terpenes.
+However, there’s a new buzzword taking off in the cannabis industry these days, and that word is terpene.

 What are terpenes?

 You already know what terpenes are because you’ve experienced them all your life.
-Simply put, terpenes are what gives an orange its citrusy smell.
+They are what gives an orange its citrusy smell.
 They give pine trees their unique aroma.
 They’re even responsible for the relaxing effects in lavender.
 They are chemicals that determine how things smell.

 But wait.
 You thought that cannabinoids were the compounds in the cannabis plant that caused healing, right?
 Yes, but it’s been discovered that terpenes can play a big role in that as well.
 In fact, cannabinoids and terpenes work together in something called the entourage effect.

-The entourage effect simply means that cannabinoids such as THC and CBD, along with the hundreds of other compounds, along with the terpenes, are meant to work together.
+The entourage effect simply means that cannabinoids such as THC and CBD, along with the hundreds of other compounds including terpenes are meant to work together.
 It’s the whole plant that does the best job, not just a single compound.
 While relief does come from using a CBD oil or a THC oil, whole plant therapy has been the most common use.
 Utilizing all the compounds and terpenes in the plant may just be the best way after all.